pdsinterop/solid-link-metadata/README.md

 	ldpl:redirectPermanent dbr:Harley_Davidson .
 ```

-It is up to the application on how to process this information.
+It is up to the application how to process this information.
 One way is to ask the user which of these links is the correct one to follow.